nilqed/lisa-rules/README.rst

-This is a fork of of the LISA system by David E. Young (from https://lisa.sourceforge.net/).
+This is a *fork* of the LISA system by David E. Young from https://lisa.sourceforge.net/.

+Some comments at the end of this README ..

 The LISA Reference Guide
 ------------------------